ravachol/kew/docs/WINDOWS-INSTRUCTIONS.md

 - Animations (title animation, name scrolling and glimmering footer).
 Because they are too slow on windows.

-- The Spectrum Visualizer is slow, disable by pressing v a few times.

 - .m4a files don't work.
 I haven't tried all formats but mp3s work so flacs should work as well.

 - Resizing sometimes crashes the app.